aashish-thapa/mender-sdk-python/README.md

 # Mender SDK for Python

-A production-level Python SDK for interacting with the [Mender](https://mender.io) IoT OTA update platform.
+A Python SDK for interacting with the [Mender](https://mender.io) IoT OTA update platform.

 ## Features